konflux-ci/release-service-catalog/tasks/populate-release-notes-images/README.md

 | dataPath     | Path to the JSON string of the merged data to update                 | No       | -             |
 | snapshotPath | Path to the JSON string of the mapped Snapshot in the data workspace | No       | -             |

+## Changes in 2.1.0
+* Updated the base image used in this task

 ## Changes in 2.0.0
 * The `commonTags` parameter was removed in favor of the component tags in the snapshot spec file